 Please note that the documents herein are a work in progress.
 We want people to work through these guidelines and to provide constructive feedback on their usefulness.
 Please contact us with your feedback.

-The Research Data Alliance accomplishes its mission primarily through two important mechanisms: (1) Working Groups; and (2) Interest Groups.
-A third mechanism are short-term (3) BoFs held at plenaries, which can lead to new Interest or Working Groups.
+The Research Data Alliance accomplishes its mission primarily through several important mechanisms: (1) Working Groups; and (2) Interest Groups and (3) Communities of Practice.
+A fourth mechanism are short-term (4) Birds of a Feather (BoF) sessions held at Plenaries, which can lead to new Interest or Working Groups.

-Any RDA member may initiate or join an RDA Working Group, Interest Group, or Birds of a Feather.
+Any RDA member may initiate or join an RDA Working Group, Interest Group, Community of Practice, or a Birds of a Feather session.
 To become a member of the RDA, individuals should register with the RDA online community, thereby affirming their support for the RDA Guiding Principles.